KognitionAI/pilecv4j/README.md

     ...
 ```

-Once the chain is defined with at most one `StreamSelector` and at least one `MediaProcessor`, you need to return the original `StreamContext` which effectively closes the chain's setup.
+Once the chain is defined with at most one `MediaContext` and at least one `MediaProcessor`, you need to return the original `StreamContext` which effectively closes the chain's setup.

 ``` java
     try (final MediaContext sctx = Ffmpeg2.createMediaContext()